 Helped a man with cancer find a companion dog during treatment

 You can be a part of these life-saving efforts right now by making a gift of at least $24.21.

 Since 2010, Planned PEThood of Georgia has been assisting pets in and around the Gwinnett area.
 What began as a rescue program and low-cost spay/neuter clinic has morphed into one of the only programs in the metro Atlanta area that tackles pet welfare from a 360-degree approach with six stellar programs.
-Each of our community assistance programs have been affected in dramatic ways through revenue loss or loss of access to vital services.
-Below you can learn about each program and how COVID-19 has affected each program.
+Below you can learn about each program and how it serves the community.

 1. Spay/Neuter Clinic - Our low-cost spay/neuter clinic offers high-quality surgeries to the Gwinnett County community, the second largest county in the state with a population of more than 936,000.
-In 2019, our clinic operated on 8,541 pets, and we have performed more than 55,000 surgeries since inception.
+We have performed more than 68,000 surgeries to date.

 2. Rescue Program - Our foster-based rescue program saved the lives of 1,004 animals in 2019.
 Our amazing team of fosters and volunteers manage adoption centers inside four local pet stores as well as adoption events each weekend.

 3. Vaccination Clinics - Our monthly vaccination clinics offer basic veterinary needs such as vaccinations, microchips, and heartworm medication to the community at heavily discounted rates while never compromising quality of care.
 In 2019, our monthly clinics served 3,159 pets.